-Whether you follow the one developed by the U.S Department of Agriculture or another authoritative source, food icons play a crucial role in establishing and sustaining healthy eating habits.
+Whether you follow the one developed by the U.S. Department of Agriculture (USDA) or another authoritative source, food pyramids and other visual aids play a crucial role in establishing and sustaining healthy eating habits.

-Provides Dietary Guidance
+1. Provides Dietary Guidance

 The primary benefit of food pyramids is that they provide dietary guidance in an easy-to-follow visual format.
 In 2011, the USDA replaced its pyramid with a colorful four-section plate with a cup on the side called MyPlate.

 It serves as a simpler way to represent healthy eating patterns.
-The idea is still the same, to illustrate the five food groups -- fruits, vegetables, grains, protein and dairy -- as a means to help you build healthy, well-balanced meals.
+The idea is still the same, to illustrate the five food groups — fruits, vegetables, grains, protein and dairy — as a means to help you build healthy, well-balanced meals.

-Helps Improve Eating Habits
+2. Helps Improve Eating Habits

 MyPlate encourages you to eat more fruits and vegetables, as the food icon is divided into four main sections, with one quarter for fruits and another quarter for vegetables.
-Most Americans fail to get enough fruits and vegetables, so filling half your plate with them is a good place to start.
+Most Americans don't get enough fruits and vegetables, so filling half your plate with them is a good place to start.

-Acts as a Reminder
+3. Acts as a Reminder

 It nudges you to eat healthfully and reminds you of which foods you've already eaten and which ones you need to include in your next meal.
 For example, if your breakfast for the day excluded dairy, MyPlate reminds you to have a snack like yogurt or to include low-fat dairy with lunch.

-Using Food Icon Guides
+How to Use Food Icon Guides

-Faculty members at the Harvard School of Public Health built the Healthy Eating Pyramid and Healthy Eating plate as alternatives to the USDA's MyPlate.
-The HSPH food icons provide more detailed guidance.
+Faculty members at the Harvard School of Public Health built the Healthy Eating Plate as an alternative with more detailed guidance.
 Its sections remind you to also have nuts, seeds and beans; choose whole grains; eat two weekly servings of fish; consume healthy oils; reduce red meat; limit sugary drinks, sweets, salt and refined grains; engage in regular exercise; and consume alcohol in moderation if you drink.